AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_BFSFlame.rst

 ------------

 The primary objective of `PeleLMeX` is to enable simulations of reactive flows on platforms ranging from small personal computers to Exascale supercomputers.
-This tutorial describes the case of a 2D laminar premixed methane/air flame anchored behind a backward facing step.
+This ``EB_BackwardStepFlame`` tutorial describes the case of a 2D laminar premixed methane/air flame anchored behind a backward facing step.

 The goal of this tutorial is to introduce `PeleLMeX` users to more advanced reactive simulation setup as well as embedded boundaries.

 .. _sec:TUTO_BFS::PrepStep:
 .. include:: Tutorials_SettingUp.rst

 Case setup